sajclarke/relief-map/README.md

 # Relief Map Example

-Simple setup for a client/server for displaying relief points stored on a public Google spreadsheet.
+This project was inspired by [relieftt.org](www.relieftt.org).
+This repo is a simple setup for a client/server for displaying relief points stored on a public Google spreadsheet.
 Also includes Procfile for Heroku deployment

 ## Features